Compute-and-Forward: Harnessing Interference through Structured Codes: Introduction

 \subsection{Summary of Paper Results}

-Our basic strategy is to take messages from a finite field, map them onto lattice points, and transmit (dithered versions of) these across the channel.
+Our basic strategy is to take messages from a finite field, map them onto lattice points, and transmit these across the channel.
 Each relay observes a linear combination of these lattice points and attempts to decode an integer combination of them.
 This equation of lattice points is finally mapped back to a linear equation over a finite field.
-Our main theorems are summarized below: \begin{itemize} \item Theorems \ref{t:basiccomp} and \ref{t:optcomp} give our achievable rates for sending equations over a finite field from transmitters to relays.
-The strategy relies on a nested lattice code which is developed in Theorem \ref{t:latcomp}. \item Theorems \ref{t:recoverall}, \ref{t:recoverone}, and \ref{t:rankcomplex} give sufficient conditions on the equation coefficients so that a destination can recover one or more of the original messages. \item In Theorems \ref{t:twocomp} and \ref{t:twolevels} we generalize our compute-and-forward scheme to include successive cancellation and superposition coding. \end{itemize}
+Our main theorems are summarized below: \begin{itemize} \item Theorems \ref{t:basiccompreal} and \ref{t:optcompreal} give our achievable rates for sending equations over a finite field from transmitters to relays over real-valued channel models.
+The strategy relies on a nested lattice coding strategy which is developed in Theorem \ref{t:latcompreal}.
+The corresponding results for complex-valued channel models are stated in Theorems \ref{t:basiccompcomplex}, \ref{t:optcompcomplex}, and \ref{t:latcompcomplex}. \item Theorems \ref{t:recoverallreal} through \ref{t:rankcomplex} give sufficient conditions on the equation coefficients so that a destination can recover one or more of the original messages. \item Theorems \ref{t:twocomp} and \ref{t:twolevels} generalize the compute-and-forward scheme to include successive cancellation and superposition coding. \item Theorem \ref{t:upper} is a simple upper bound on the rates for sending equations. \end{itemize}

-Finally, we give two applications of compute-and-forward and compare the performance to that of classical relaying strategies.
-In Section \ref{s:slowfading}, we consider a distributed MIMO problem and, in Section \ref{s:wirelessnetcod}, we consider a wireless network coding problem.
+We extend our framework to the slow fading setting in Section \ref{s:outage}.
+We then compare the performance of compute-and-forward to that of classical relaying strategies via a distributed MIMO case study in Section \ref{s:distmimo}.